micahvista/VACmap/README.md

 ----------------------
     Configure the parameterfile
     ----------------------
-    #NML: Normal sequence, DEL: Deletion event, INS: Insertion event, INV: Inversion event, DUP: Duplication event, TRA: Traslocation event
+    #NML: Normal sequence, DEL: Deletion event, INS: Insertion event, INV: Inversion event, DUP: Duplication event, TRA: Translocation event
     #Define the composition of complex structural variations.
-For "DUP:100:200:0:3", DUP refer to duplication events, 100: 200 refer to lower bound (include) and upper bound (exclude) to the size of duplication sequence, 0 refer to this duplication sequence is not inverted (1 for inverted), 3 refer to the duplication sequence is repeated three times.
+For "DUP:100:200:0:3", DUP refers to duplication events, 100: 200 refers to the lower bound (include) and upper bound (exclude) to the size of the duplication sequence, 0 refers to this duplication sequence is not inverted (1 for inverted), 3 refer to the duplication sequence is repeated three times.
     #number: The number of simulated structural variations.
     Specified{DEL:100:200,INS:100:1000,INV:100:200,DUP:100:200:0:3,TRA:200:400:1;number=2}
     Specified{INV:100:200,INV:100:200,TRA:200:400:1;number=2}
     Specified{INV:100:200,NML:100:200,TRA:200:400:1;number=2}
     Specified{INV:100:200;number=2}
-    #eventcount=[1(include),5(exclude)] VACsim will randomly choose a number as the event count of simluated structural variation.
+    #eventcount=[1(include),5(exclude)] VACsim will randomly choose a number as the event count of simulated structural variation.
-    #eventset VACsim will randomly choose eventcount times to determine the composition of structural variations.
-Important: If you provide a nest event (e.g. "DEL:100:200,INV:100:200") the final eventcount may exceed defined eventcount.
-User can identify the true eventcount in output VCF using bp annotation.
+    #eventset VACsim will randomly choose event count times to determine the composition of structural variations.
+Important: If you provide a nested event (e.g. "DEL:100:200,INV:100:200") the final event count may exceed defined eventcount.
+Users can identify the true event count in output VCF using 'bp' annotation.
     Random{eventset=["DEL:100:200","INS:100:1000","INV:100:200","DUP:100:200","TRA:200:400"];eventcount=[1,5];number=2}
     Random{eventset=["DEL:100:200,INV:100:200","INS:100:1000,NML:100:200","NML:100:200,INV:100:200","DUP:100:200","TRA:200:400"];eventcount=[4,20];number=2}